openshift/jenkins-plugin/README.md

 ####  "Verify OpenShift Build"

-The step name is "openShiftVerifyBuild".
+The step name is "openshiftVerifyBuild".
 Mandatory parameters are:

 a)  "buildConfig" or "bldCfg":  The name of the BuildConfig to verify.